Orientation Guide

 The Affiliate Handbook: A Guide for Advisory Board Members

-The Affiliate Handbook: A Guide for Advisory Board Members website should answer many of your questions about your Affiliate, Community Foundation procedures and how we all can work together in transforming our region through the generosity of our donors.
+The Affiliate Handbook: A Guide for Advisory Board Members website should answer many of your questions about your Affiliate, QCCF procedures and how we all can work together in transforming our region through the generosity of our donors.
 Please contact us if you have any questions or suggestions for the handbook.